jamesthesnake/PumasDocs.jl/docs/src/basics/nca.md

 - `group`: the column to group the output by.
 Defaults to no grouping.
 - `ii`: the interdose interval.
 Used to specify the interval length for steady state dosing.
 - `ss`: the steady-state.
-Used to specify whether a dose is steady-state.
+Used to specify whether a dose is steady-state, a steady-state dose takes the value 1 and 0 otherwise.
+Defaults to the `:ss` column.
 - `concu`: the units for concentration.
 Defaults to no units.
 - `amtu`: the units for dosing amount.
 Defaults to no units.
 - `timeu`: the units for time.
 Defaults to no units.